biswasr/cits/docs/source/gettingstarted.rst

 Use the simulate_timeseries function to simulate a time series dataset.
 It also outputs the ground truth adjacency matrix of the simulated time series.

-Choices of model type are:
+Choices of model type are as follows.
+For details, see the paper.

 - model = 'lingauss1' for Linear Gaussian Model 1
 - model = 'lingauss2' for Linear Gaussian Model 2